 Tweed Shire Council is responsible for the urban water cycle (including drinking water, stormwater and wastewater) within the Tweed LGA.
 Central to the management of this water cycle is the impact of urban stormwater on natural waterways.
-In response to the combined challenge that managing drinking water, stormwater and wastewater creates, Council adopted an Integrated Water Cycle Management Plan (IWCMP) in 2006.
+In response to the combined challenge that managing drinking water, stormwater and wastewater creates, Council adopted an Integrated Water Cycle Management Plan (IWCMP) in 2006 and updated it in 2014.
 As detailed within this plan, a key objective for the IWCM strategy was to: